Unfair contract term protections for consumers

 The following are examples of terms that cannot be considered under the unfair contract terms law.

 Russell enters into a personal loan contract with a lender for $50,000, repayable over five years.
-The interest rate on the loan is 5% per year.
-There is an establishment fee of $1,000, and a late fee of $50 is payable for each late payment.
+The interest rate on the loan is 10% per year.
+There is an establishment fee of $1,000, and a late fee is payable for each late payment.

 Terms that state the upfront price payable – including the amount borrowed, the interest rate and the establishment fee of $1,000 – and that are disclosed when Russell takes out the contract, cannot themselves be considered unfair.
 These terms set the upfront price payable and define the main subject matter of the contract.

 Paula buys a home building insurance policy.
-The annual premium of $1,000 and the amount of excess for each insured event are clearly disclosed in her contract.
+The amount of excess for each insured event is clearly disclosed in her contract.

 As the amount of the excess is clearly disclosed at the time Paula enters into the insurance contract, it cannot be considered under the unfair contract terms law.

 Only a court can determine whether a contract term is unfair.
 A term in a standard form consumer contract is 'unfair' if it: